gazebosim/gz-launch/tutorials/tutorial.md

 ## Launch files

-Every script starts with these two tags, which specify the `xml` version and `ignition` version.
+Every script starts with these two tags, which specify the `xml` version and `gazebo` version.

 ```xml
 <?xml version="1.0"?>